Executive Director of Northeast Camps and Youth

-Brett (he/him) joined the full-time staff as Assistant Director in 2014.
-Brett began his Crane Lake Camp journey as a camper in 2005.
-Since then, he has participated in the Machon (Counselor-in-Training) program, worked as a general counselor and songleader, and served on staff as a Unit Head.
+Brett (he/him) is Crane Lake’s proud Associate Director.
+Since 2005, he has been a camper and a counselor and has had the privilege of working on the year-round team since 2014.
 He is a graduate of the Roswell Klal Yisrael Fellowship and the Foundation for Jewish Camp Yitro Leadership Fellowship, for resident Jewish summer camp assistant and associate directors.
-Outside of camp, Brett takes photographs for his small photography business, plays guitar, and officiates youth ice hockey in the winter months.
+Outside of camp, Brett takes photographs for his small photography business, plays guitar, and volunteers for the Medical Reserve Corps.
 Brett holds a Master of Public Affairs degree from Indiana University and received his Bachelor’s Degree from the University of Massachusetts Amherst.
 During the school year, Brett lives in Boston, MA with his wife, Sarah (they met at Crane Lake!), and dog, Buddy.

 Assistant Director, Camper Care and Enrollment